quangdng/ARApps/README.md

 The iOS mobile application contains two sample Augemented Reality (AR) applicationse discussed in the thesis:

 	Comprehensive Learning Sample:
 		This sample visualize an 3D representation of a T-Rex texture.
 In addition, this sample respects the distance betwwen users and the rendered model, and use that distance as a trigger for playing multimedia contents (T-Rex roar sound effect in this case).

 	Confidential Information Exchange Sample:
 		This sample provides an example scenario where user ID and electronic content can be encrypted within a QR Code marker.
-Only user with appropriate authorization is able to view the electronic content associated with the encrypted user ID.
+Only user with appropriate authorizatio is able to view the electronic content associated with the encrypted user ID.
 In this sample, a music video acts an electronic content.

 ## How To Run